GarconKinder/Californian-Education/README.md

 # Californian-Education

-# Hi, this is a project on predicting average writing and math scores for 5th graders in the Californian education system
+# Hi, everyone.
+Hopefully this project will be finished soon.
+The goal of this project is to see what factors/variables are the best predictors for average literacy and numeracy scores for 5th grade school tests in the Californian department of education.